NatNight99/english-for-designers/02_first_impression/index.md

 I got accepted into Art High school for graphic design and animation.
 It was a mixed experience.
 On one hand, I’ve learned a lot about programs and how to be critiqued by other people.
 On the other hand, I soon became artistically burned out and I have felt like this for years now.
 Does it mean I have stopped doing artwork?
 No, but I did lose something on the way.
 But hey, that’s what being an "adult" means!
 The most important thing is that I have not given up yet.
 Not after all those secrifices.

 But anyway!
 I keep on drawing.
 I can do traditional art, I love colored pencils and markers!
 And I also have a history of drawing with my ballpoint pen in classes, oh how shameful of me...
 I can also do digital art, sculpting (with clay or in software).
-My main subjects are mostly making character designs, making fanstastical creatures, illustrations or storyboards.
-Sometimes for fun but mostly for my personal projects.
+My main subjects are mostly making character designs, creating fanstastical creatures, illustrations or storyboards.

 Writing stories is my passion.
 I’d love to do it more again, because it makes me feel whole and not so alone all the time.
-I want to turn to storytelling and storyboarding more in the near future.
+I want to return to storytelling and storyboarding more in the near future.

 And yeah.
 I study animation on Prague school of Creative Communication!
-And even though I’ve felt just like an illustrator for a long time, I got my first important job in a small studio in Prague.
+And even though I’ve felt just like an illustrator for a long time, I got my first important job in a small studio.
 I have worked at mostly puppet focused Anima animation studio for almost a year.
-I have learned a lot about confronting reality of working in a team on a project like this.
+I have learned a lot about confronting reality of working in a team on this project.
 They are making their first full-length animated movie and it’s a first time for everyone, but more about that later!

 Now to a few of my latest projects.